kalm/kalm.js/README.md

 You can optionaly enable payload encryption by simply putting a String/Number value to the `secretKey` property of both your client and server.
 The key has to be the same on both sides.

+For better security, the key needs to be at least 16 characters long.

-This is `null` by default, meaning no encryption.
+A `null` value (default), means no encryption.

 ## Testing